EpicEric/sandhole/book/src/cli.md

           unknown IPs to connect, unless --ip-allowlist is set

       <b>--buffer-size</b> &lt;SIZE&gt;
-          Size to use for bidirectional buffers, in bytes.
+          Size to use for bidirectional buffers.

           A higher value will lead to higher memory consumption.